Substance Abuse (SAB)

 This course develops processes for establishment of client rapport, elicitation of client information on which therapeutic activities are based, and stimulation of client introspection.
 Topics include diagnostic criteria, functions of counseling, nonverbal behavior, collaterals and significant others, dual diagnosis, client strengths and weakness, uncooperative clients, and crisis interventions.
 Upon completion, students should be able to establish communication with clients, recognize disorders, obtain information for counseling, and terminate the counseling process.
 This course is a unique concentration requirement of the Substance Abuse concentration in the Human Services Technology program.

 SAB 125.
-SA Case Management.
+Substance Abuse Case Management.
 3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-2.0.
 Work-0.0

 This course provides case management activities, including record keeping, recovery issues, community resources, and continuum of care.
 Emphasis is placed on establishing a systematic approach to monitor the treatment plan and maintain quality of life.
 Upon completion, students should be able to assist clients in the continuum of care as an ongoing recovery process and develop agency networking.